-BUILDING COMPONENT STANDARD REFERENCE DESIGN PROPOSED DESIGN Total area b = As proposed (a) The proposed glazing area; where proposed glazing area is less than 15% of the conditioned floor area. (b) 15% of the conditioned floor area; where the proposed glazing area is 15% or more of the conditioned floor area.
-Vertical fenestration Orientation: equally distributed to four cardinal compass orientations (N, E, S, & W) $$ As proposed other than opaque doors U-factor: from Table R402.1.3 As proposed 00013 SHGC: From Table R402.1.1 except that for climates with no requirement (NR) SHGC = 0.40 shall be used.
+BUILDING COMPONENT STANDARD REFERENCE DESIGN PROPOSED DESIGN Total area b = (a) The proposed glazing area; where proposed As proposed glazing area is less than 15% of the conditioned floor area. (b) 15% of the conditioned floor area; where the proposed glazing area is 15% or more of the conditioned floor area.
+Vertical fenestration Orientation: equally distributed to four cardinal compass orientations (N, E, S, & W) As proposed other than opaque doors U-factor: from Table R402.1.3 As proposed SHGC: From Table R402.1.1 except that for climates with no requirement (NR) SHGC = 0.40 shall be used.
 As proposed Interior shade fraction: 0.92-(0.21 × SHGC for the standard reference design) 0.92-(0.21 × SHGC as proposed) External shading: none As proposed As proposed for other than electric heating without a heat pump, Where the proposed design utilizes electric heating without a heat pump the standard reference design shall be an air source As proposed Heating Systems d, e heat pump meeting the requirements of Section C403 of the IECC-Commercial Provisions.
-Fuel type: same as proposed design Efficiencies: Electric: air-source heat pump with prevailing federal minimum standards Nonelectric furnaces: natural gas furnace with prevailing federal minimum standards As proposed As proposed As proposed Nonelectric boilers: natural gas boiler with prevailing federal minimum standards Capacity: sized in accordance with Section N1103.7 As proposed As proposed Cooling Systems d, f As proposed Fuel type: Electric Efficiency: in accordance with prevailing federal minimum standards Capacity: sized in accordance with Section N1103.7 As proposed As proposed Service Water Heating d, e, f As proposed Fuel type: same as proposed design Efficiency: in accordance with prevailing federal minimum standards Use: gal/day = 30 + 10 × Nbr Tank temperature: 120°F Use: same as proposed design As proposed As proposed Same as standard reference Same as standard reference gal/day = 30 + (10 × Nbr) in unchanged ······· which will result in a home which is at least equivalent of that prescribed in the energy code.
+Fuel type: same as proposed design Efficiencies: Electric: air-source heat pump with prevailing As proposed federal minimum standards As proposed Nonelectric furnaces: natural gas furnace with prevailing federal minimum standards Nonelectric boilers: natural gas boiler with prevailing As proposed federal minimum standards As proposed Capacity: sized in accordance with Section N1103.7 As proposed Cooling As proposed Fuel type: Electric Efficiency: in accordance with prevailing federal minimum standards As proposed Systems d, f Capacity: sized in accordance with Section N1103.7 As proposed As proposed As proposed Service Water Fuel type: same as proposed design Efficiency: in accordance with prevailing federal minimum standards As proposed Same as standard reference Heating d, e, f Use: gal/day = 30 + 10 × Nbr Tank temperature: 120°F Same as standard reference Footpotes rema Use: same as proposed design gal/day = 30 + (10 × Nbr)